Description and review of the Golden 1 Center Open House, an event held to introduce Sacramentans to the newly built home of the Sacramento Kings.

 Golden 1 Center Building

-I had viewed the Golden 1 Center as it was being constructed, and I had looked over both renderings and pictures of the completed building.
+I had kept an eye on the Golden 1 Center as it was being constructed.
+Additionally, I had looked over both renderings and pictures of the completed building.
 After seeing the building and its surroundings in person my take is – I really like it.